dprada/Pynoramix/doc/source/tutorial_kinetic_analysis.rst

 Loading a trajectory
 ++++++++++++++++++++

+Given a file, :download:`traj.oup
-Given a file named "traj.oup" with the 1D trajectory in its second column, the class *kinetic_1D_analysis* can be initialized:
+<../tutorials/kinetic_1D_analysis/traj.oup.gz>`, with the 1D
+trajectory in its second column, the class *kinetic_1D_analysis* can be initialized:

 .. sourcecode:: ipython